Explore other offices & services

 Knox College Law Scholars Program

-Knox has established a collaborative program with Indiana University's Mauer School of Law.
+Knox has established a collaborative program with Indiana University's Maurer School of Law.
 Knox applicants to the law school would receive up to $75,000 in scholarship aid if they meet the requirements established for the award.
-Knox College Law Scholars would also have a mentoring relationship with an upper-class student and with a graduate of Mauer School of Law.
+Knox College Law Scholars would also have a mentoring relationship with an upper-class student and with a graduate of Maurer School of Law.